zammad/zammad-documentation/install/elasticsearch.rst

 .. code-block:: sh

    # Set the Elasticsearch server address
+   # It has to be https starting with ES8
    $ zammad run rails r "Setting.set('es_url', 'http://localhost:9200')"

    # Build the search index